|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 4: L'Anse Aux Meadows

 A UNESCO World Heritage Site, L’Anse aux Meadows is the only authenticated former Norse settlement in North America.
 The archaeological remains found here in 1960 date to approximately 1000 AD.
 Amazingly, the location of the ruins was first established by a close reading of the Viking sagas.

 Day 5: Red Bay

 Day 6: Woody Point / Gros Morne National Park

 Gros Morne is internationally famed for its geographic diversity and majesty.
-The park’s mountains are both picturesque and highly unusual: the Tablelands, a 600-metre plateau, forms one of the world’s best examples of ancient rock exposed from the Earth’s mantle.
+The park’s mountains are both picturesque and highly unusual: the Tablelands, a 600-meter plateau, forms one of the world’s best examples of ancient rock exposed from the Earth’s mantle.
 The park’s fjords are equally stunning, and the town of Woody Point has become widely renowned for its annual Writers’ Festival.

 Days 7 - 8: South Coast

 The wild and windswept coast of southern Newfoundland is home to a few remaining outport communities, still largely cut off from mainstream travel.
 There are many choices of unique bays and coves to explore via Zodiac or land excursions.
 The geology is outstanding, and plant life is gorgeous here.
 We’ll be on the watch for wildlife too.
 We’ll make the most of every chance to explore this beautiful and remote coast.

 Day 9: Miawpukek (Conne River)